0xNinjaCyclone/hellMaker/README.md

 - Get ntdll base address without using GetModuleHandle/LoadLibrary
 - No new thread execution
 - Both x64\x86 are supported
+- Support stageless payloads

 ## Note
-You must run it from cmd.exe or powershell.exe.
+You must run payloads from cmd.exe or powershell.exe.

 ## Installation
 - Git clone this repo